A new form of QCD coherence for multiple soft emissions using Glauber-SCET: One soft gluon emission

 Lastly, the rescattering graph is given by (see \app{Rescatter})

-Interestingly, we see that the diagram does not contribute to the UV pole, and is cutoff by the transverse momentum of $q_{1\perp}^{(ij)}$.
-Additionally, as noted above, since the loop momentum depends on the transverse momentum in the dipole frame of the parent, one cannot sum over the $i$ obtain the tree level current.
+Interestingly, we see that the diagram does not contribute to the UV pole.
+It involves only the integral in \eq{perpInteg} and is thus bounded above by $q_{1\perp}^{(ij)}$.
+Additionally, as noted above, since the loop momentum depends on the transverse momentum in the dipole frame of the parent, one cannot sum over $i$ to recover the tree level current.

-Finally, the imaginary part of the one-loop one-real emission amplitude is given by the sum of these three contributions, as well as the one-loop Wilson coefficient in \eq{ImCn}:
+Finally, the imaginary part of the one-loop one-real emission amplitude is given by sum of these three contributions, as well as the one-loop Wilson coefficient in \eq{ImCn}:

 Including the Wilson coefficient in \eq{ImCn} appropriately turns the $\mu$ scale to the high scale $Q$.
 This result agrees with the calculation in full theory presented in \Ref{Angeles-Martinez:2015rna}.